RESEARCH: Key takeaways from the latest Steel Scrap and Metallics Market Tracker

 The latest forecasts from Fastmarkets’ team of analysts are ready to view.

-- The recent decline in Chinese scrap prices - their lowest levels in a couple of years, even as demand has been rising - suggests that Chinese scrap supply is increasingly sufficient.
-In terms of scrap demand, the question is more about price attractiveness.
-Mini-mills were reducing demand in February largely because steel margins on scrap-dependent EAF operators were far worse than for integrated mills.
-In the meantime, we estimate that domestic scrap has remained more expensive for integrated mills than hot metal costs.
+- The Chinese scrap market has already been relatively isolated from global price trends with both exports and imports being almost non-existent.
+In the rest of the world, lately prices also appear to have decoupled from the Turkish import scrap market, which traditionally has been a leading benchmark for international ferrous scrap and iron metallics markets.
+In particular, European local scrap markets are more likely to be guided by domestic dynamics in the near term, which we expect is partly attributed to the easing of the Covid-related lockdown restrictions.

-- EAF operating rates are more flexible than BF/BOF integrated works and, so far this year, we have seen this flexibility in action.
-As EAFs in China are more responsive to demand changes, we anticipate they will remain as the year progresses and volatility remains likely.
-Moreover, closing or idling EAFs is far less expensive than closing integrated machinery because of the higher fixed costs and restarting and repairing costs for the latter.
-But one key thing is that crude steel production - via the integrated route - accounted for approximately 88% of crude steel production in China in 2018 and we believe it remained the dominant process last year.
-So even if EAFs have continued to gain market share since rising to 12% in 2018, they remain a small minority of steel producers.
-EAFs, therefore, cannot act as a stable alternative to integrated production if iron ore supply to China becomes constrained by Covid-19-related restrictions on either external or internal mining operations.
+- Similar dynamics are observed in the United States, where measures to mitigate the spread of Covid-19 caused a drop in scrap supply, especially for prime grades, supporting prices.
+Automotive production – a major generating activity for prime scrap – was forecast to fall by 41.5% year on year in the second quarter.
+The outlook for scrap prices is stable-to-up in the near term, as reduced demand meets tight supply.
+Scrap consumption has also weakened, with mills cutting capacity utilization significantly.
+But buyers will be relieved as many automotive plants have begun to restart operations, which should begin to ease prime scrap supply tightness.

-Click here to view the Steel Raw Materials Market Tracker in full.
+Click here to view the Steel Scrap and Metallics Market Tracker in full.
 If you are not a subscriber but would like see a free sample report, please click here.